Booster Club Alumni Are a Gold Mine for Fundraising

 Keep a List

 Like most things with a booster club, staying organized with your alumni list is important.
+Luckily, this is a very easy job to do.
 Task one person with keeping a list that includes updated contact information and is refreshed every year.

 Adding one more thing to your administrative duties may seem like a burden, but keeping a current alumni list is well worth the effort.